We closed on our new, less humble abode mid April 2012 and we’ve been working on it since. Let’s get started.

 Laundry Room Progress: Washer and dryer from our last house work well side by side in here.
 A left over rug covers the ugly glue covered floor.

 Basement Bathroom Before: More yellow fixtures, orange counters, and glue covered floors.
-Nothing has changed since we’ve moved in here.
+This room will get a complete facelift along with the rest of the basement update.

 Back Yard Before: A stone patio complete with non-functional fountain with a few trees.
-Even better, we’ve got a steep lot backing up to state park land.
+Even better, we’ve got a steep lot with privacy beyond.